Bank of England wrong-foots markets, keeps rates on hold - Up News Info

 Article content

-Only two members of the Monetary Policy Committee – Deputy Governor Dave Ramsden and Michael Saunders – voted for an immediate 15 basis-point rate hike.
+Investors responded to the BoE’s announcement by putting a roughly 60% chance on a rate hike in December, much less than the 100% chance they had put on a hike at November’s meeting.

-Sterling slumped by almost a cent against the U.S. dollar and the euro, and British government bond prices leapt as investors were wrong-footed by the BoE’s announcement.
+Only two Monetary Policy Committee members – Deputy Governor Dave Ramsden and Michael Saunders – voted for an immediate 15 basis-point rate hike.

-Markets had previously priced a rate hike as a near certainty after Governor Andrew Bailey spoke last month of the need to act to contain inflation expectations.
+Sterling fell against the U.S. dollar by the most in more than six weeks and British government bond prices leapt as investors were wrong-footed by the BoE’s announcement.

 Advertisement